Ashampstead Road Restrictions (Army House Project)

 Bats are known to be using the roofs.
 As a result, there are limitations on when certain works can take place, with no disturbance to bat roosts allowed over the winter.

-If I have questions regarding the road closure who should I contact?
+If I have questions regarding the traffic restrictions who should I contact?

-Please send your name and email address to cdf@bradfieldcollege.org.uk using Road Closure Update Request in the subject heading.
-All data will be processed in line with GDPR requirements.
+Please send your questions to cdf@bradfieldcollege.org.uk using Ashampstead Road in the subject heading.